Giuseppe Belli (singer)

-Giuseppe Belli, also Giovanni Belli, also known as 'Il Cortoncino' (born 1732 in Cortona; died 19 January 1760) was an Italian castrato-soprano singer at the Saxon court.
+Giuseppe Belli, also Giovanni Belli, also known as 'Il Cortonesino' (born 1732 in Cortona; died 19 January 1760) was an Italian castrato-soprano singer at the Saxon court.

 Life

 In 1752 Belli replaced the castrato Giovanni Bindi who had died in 1750 as secundo uomo in Dresden.
 That was the beginning of his career.
 During the Seven Years' War he returned to Italy, and died in Naples at the beginning of 1760, when he was fatally stabbed one day before the premiere of Johann Adolph Hasse's new opera.

 During his time in Dresden, he performed at the following operas by Hasse: